 SCTP Support for Nmap

-I am currently working on implementing comprehensive SCTP support for Nmap.
+I have been working on implementing comprehensive SCTP support for Nmap since 2009.
 If you are interested in SCTP and Nmap, please give it a whirl and let me know how it goes.
-I'm especially interested in tests against real-world, proprietary SCTP stacks, but also in any suggestions for improving the code.
+I’m especially interested in tests against real-world, proprietary SCTP stacks, but also in any suggestions for improving the scan techniques.

 $ svn co --username guest --password "" svn://svn.insecure.org/nmap nmap-trunk